 Body Powder: Lavender Rosemary

-A body dusting powder formulated with organic ingredients to absorb moisture and keep skin soft, dry, cool, and comfortable.
+Finely milled vegetable root powders, kaolin clay and essential oils create a soft, silky natural body powder with a warm lavender scent.
+Use to absorb excess moisture, keep skin soft, dry, cool, and comfortable, soothe chafing, and as a gentle deodorant.
 Feel relaxed and refreshed as your spirit is swept away to a peaceful garden with the timeless classic scents of lavender and rosemary.

 - Out Of Stock